 Don’t drive to campus if you can get there another way.
 Although some students have no choice but to commute a long distance to campus by car, many have alternative options.
 If you live in a dorm that’s quite a distance from your class, consider biking, utilizing any available form of public transportation, or even walking to get some extra exercise.
 Getting to class in an alternative way may take a little longer, but this small change makes a big difference.

 Ditch your old car.
 You may even find that you love traveling by public transport, or that the exercise from walking or biking is something you can’t do without.
 If that’s the case, why not save yourself some more money by getting rid of your car expenses.
 Getting rid of your car by donating it to Wheels For Wishes, benefiting Make-A-Wish, is a great option for college students.
 We take care of all the details, and in return you will save money by no longer having to budget for oil changes, unplanned repairs, insurance, fuel, parking passes and registration fees.
 The benefits of donating your car don’t stop there.
-When your car is auctioned or recycled, the proceeds go to your local chapter of Make-A-Wish, helping them to grant wishes that bring hope, strength and joy to children who are facing life-threatening medical conditions.
+When your car is auctioned or recycled, the proceeds go to your local chapter of Make-A-Wish, helping them to grant wishes that bring hope, strength and joy to children who are facing critical illnesses.
 Donate today by calling 1-877-431-9474 or filling out an easy online donation form.

 Share Your Eco-Friendly Tips